HowardChiu-QLD/HowardChiu-QLD/README.md

-- 👋 Hi, I’m @HowardChiu-QLD
+- 👋 Hi, I’m Howard.
 - 👀 I’m interested in Python and data analysis.
-- 🌱 I’m currently learning Python, R, MySQL, and data analysis.
+- 🌱 I’m currently learning Python, R, MySQL, and data analytics.
-- 💞️ I’m looking to collaborate on data analysis.
+- 💞️ I’m looking to collaborate on data analysis in any area.
 - 📫 How to reach me: howardchiu311215@gmail.com
 ---
 Hello and welcome to my Github profile!